Skip to content Skip to navigation menu

 How do I fit laminate flooring?

-The process for fitting Rapid Fit and Twin Clic laminate is basically the same, with one key difference which depends on the board locking system.
+The process for fitting Rapid Fit and Twin Clic laminate flooring is basically the same, with one key difference which depends on the board locking system.
 This guide covers both but concentrates on laying Rapid Fit laminate flooring.

 Make sure you have removed any doors before you fit the flooring, as you will need to cut into the architrave.